mturk/cygwrun/README.md

 The other solution is to set the `CYGWRUN_POSIX_PATH` environment variable before calling Cygwrun.

-This variable will be to find the PROGRAM if defined as relative path, and will be passed as PATH variable to the child process.
+This variable will be used to find the PROGRAM if defined as relative path, and will be passed as PATH variable to the child process.